This Privacy Notice is effective from 29 July 2021.

 Girlings Solicitors LLP is committed to protecting your personal information.
-Whenever you provide such information, we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information, including the Data Protection Act 1998 (DPA) and as from 25 May 2018, The General Data Protection Regulation (GDPR).
+Whenever you provide such information, we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information, including the Data Protection Act 2018 (DPA) and The General Data Protection Regulation (UK GDPR).

 This Privacy Notice sets out how we, Girlings Solicitors LLP, collect, store and use information about you when you use or interact with our website, www.girlings.com and where we otherwise obtain or collect information about you.